-Most of cannabis oils for vaping are solvent-based cannabis concentrates.
-The process to make it is very simple.
-However, it requires certain equipment that makes it a more difficult option than solventless cannabis concentrates.
-Cannabis oil or hash oil is made with the extraction of the trichomes that are dissolved in the solvent (alcohol, butane, propane…).
+Most cannabis oils for vaping are solvent-based cannabis concentrates.
+The process of making it is very simple.
+However, it requires certain equipment, which makes it a more difficult option than solventless cannabis concentrates.
+Cannabis oil, or hash oil, is made with the extraction of the trichomes that are dissolved in the solvent (alcohol, butane, propane…).
 It’s better to use a water distiller as it has some advantages over coffee machines or rice cookers.
-For instance, you don’t need ventilation and you can also reuse the ethanol with a water distiller.
+For instance, you don’t need ventilation, and you can also reuse the ethanol with a water distiller.

-There are many different types of cannabis concentrates, some of them are more difficult to extract and the prices varies depending on the cannabis product.
+There are many different types of cannabis concentrates, some of which are more difficult to extract, and the prices vary depending on the cannabis product.

-There are purest forms of cannabis concentrates such as crystallines and isolates.
-These forms contain very high concentrations of cannabinoids 99%.
-To obtain a very pure form of THC or CBD isolates, either THC or CBD have to be extracted and isolated from all other cannabinoids.
+There are the purest forms of cannabis concentrates, such as crystallines and isolates.
+These forms contain very high concentrations of cannabinoids, 99%.
+To obtain a very pure form of THC or CBD isolate, either THC or CBD has to be extracted and isolated from all other cannabinoids.
 After the extraction process, the result is pure isolate crystals.
-However, this form doesn’t have any flavor, aroma or color.
+However, this form doesn’t have any flavor, aroma, or color.

 There are many different types of cannabis concentrates.
-Isolates are the purest forms in the market; however, isolates don’t contain terpenes which are also an important part of cannabis.
-In other words, it depends what you need and your preferences.
+Isolates are the purest forms on the market.
+However, isolates don’t contain terpenes, which are also an important part of cannabis.
+In other words, it depends on what you need and your preferences.

 Cannabis concentrates: Conclusion

 There are so many cannabis byproducts that sometimes it’s overwhelming.
-The different types of cannabis concentrates have different colors, textures and THC or CBD concentrations.
+The different types of concentrates have different colors, textures, and THC or CBD concentrations.

-There are two kinds of cannabis concentrates: solvent-based cannabis concentrates and non-solvent cannabis concentrates.
+There are two kinds of cannabis concentrates: solvent-based cannabis and non-solvent cannabis concentrates.
 Nonsolvent cannabis byproducts are easier to obtain than solvent-based ones.
-For instance, hashish is the result of the separation of trichomes from the cannabis plant and then the trichomes (the kief) is compressed.
+For instance, hashish is the result of the separation of trichomes from the cannabis plant, and then the trichomes (the kief) are compressed.

 Cannabis oils for vaping are usually made with a solvent such as ethanol.
-The process is a bit more complicated cause it requires some more equipment.
+The process is a bit more complicated because it requires some more equipment.
 However, it’s not a very complicated process.

-Finally, there are other form such as isolates that are the purest forms of cannabis byproducts.
-These forms are very pure but odorless, flavorless and colorless.
+Finally, there are other forms, such as isolates, that are the purest forms of cannabis byproducts.
+These forms are very pure but odorless, flavorless, and colorless.

-There are so many different types of cannabis concentrates that sometimes it seems difficult to choose one over the others.
-However, it is not necessary to choose one, there are times and uses for each of the cannabis byproducts.
+There are so many different types of cannabis concentrates that sometimes it seems difficult to choose one over the other.
+However, it is not necessary to choose one; there are times and uses for each of the cannabis byproducts.